 Type B design in premium Italian brandy leather.

 The Tavannes Submarine is a waterproof wristwatch created during the Great War in 1915 at the request of two British submarine commanders.
 It is described in detail at The Submarine Commanders' Watch.
-Information about the assay agent can be found at James Weir.
+Information about the British assay agent for the silver case can be found at James Weir.

 I’ve attached a picture of Great War watch and the band you made me.
 I wanted to wait to break it in before I sent you a picture.